afd/JavaTutorialQuestions/questions/dd4c.md

 \end{verbatim}
 \end{scriptsize}

-Now design a class, \lstinline{AlarmClock}, which extends \lstinline{Clock} by storing a specific time at which an alarm should sound.
-An \lstinline{AlarmClock} should also include a \lstinline{boolean} field determining whether the alarm is currently sounding; this should initially be \emph{false}.  \lstinline{AlarmClock} should provide appropriate constructors so that one can create an \lstinline{AlarmClock} with a specified 24-hour time and alarm, or a ``seconds since midnight'' time and alarm.
+Now design a class, `AlarmClock`, which extends `Clock` by storing a specific time at which an alarm should sound.
+An `AlarmClock` should also include a `boolean` field determining whether the alarm is currently sounding; this should initially be \emph{false}.  `AlarmClock` should provide appropriate constructors so that one can create an `AlarmClock` with a specified 24-hour time and alarm, or a ``seconds since midnight'' time and alarm.

-Override the \lstinline{tick()} method to behave as for \lstinline{Clock}, but to additionally control the alarm.
+Override the `tick()` method to behave as for `Clock`, but to additionally control the alarm.
 If the alarm time is reached, the alarm should be turned on, and should remain on for 60 seconds.

-Also override the \lstinline{toString()} method to indicate whether the alarm is currently sounding.
+Also override the `toString()` method to indicate whether the alarm is currently sounding.

-Write a program, \lstinline{AlarmClockDemo.java} to demo your \lstinline{AlarmClock} class, similarly to \lstinline{Clock.java} above.
+Write a program, `AlarmClockDemo.java` to demo your `AlarmClock` class, similarly to `Clock.java` above.
 For a single clock, initialised to 23:59:50 with the alarm set to go off at 23:59:58, the output of your program should be something like:

 \begin{scriptsize}